zira-dev/docs/_developers/api-reference/get-channel-analysis.md

 * "interval": the interval the data was aggregated at
 * "group": the group by value (if the data is grouped by).

-*NOTE* - ignore all other fields as they are internal fields

 *charts* : an array of objects, each of the objects contain a single curve.

 properties